- Use your ever-present phone to remind you of things.

 - Get plenty of sleep.

+Lack of sleep is the reason behind many post on snoring partner.
 Your body needs to rest to achieve peak performance.
 A lot of important things are going on inside you while you are sleeping – like cell and tissue repair, muscle growth, heavy lifting by your immune system, memory management, and energy renewal – that help you work smarter and push harder during your waking hours, so get some rest.